-Initial indexing process
+Initial inventory process

-Code42 cannot index, discover, or monitor shared libraries in your OneDrive environment.
+Code42 cannot inventory, discover, or monitor shared libraries in your OneDrive environment.
 While you can create a shared library within OneDrive, such libraries are actually created as Team Sites in SharePoint.
 Because Code42 can only monitor drives in OneDrive (and not Team Sites in SharePoint, Teams, or Outlook), any shared libraries in your environment are excluded.

-How long does initial indexing take?
+How long does the initial inventory take?